collabscore/documents/case-music-infoset.md

 ### Example 1: from notation to performance and vice-versa

+Firs example: we consider the problem of producing an audio performance from some notation input, and conversely notation from audio input (called *transcription*).
+Illustrated by the following figure.
+It assume an ideal, digital performer, basically a MIDI device, or something more sophisticated (e.g., equipped with a performance model, see [the MPM model][2].
+In all cases, the performer is apt at decoding its input
 ![Digital performance and transcription](figures/DigPerformer.png)

+First: obviously there exist a large class of score encodings from which the resulting
 ### Example 2: styling score sheets

 ## Preliminary thoughts